• Skip to main content

 November 23, 2021 by Missy

 BUFFALO, NY, November 18, 2021- Cornerstone Healthcare Consulting and Azeros Health Plans intend to bring change to Western New York healthcare delivery and funding.
-“Our goal is not to do what is easy,” says Melissa (Missy) Marsocci, Owner of Cornerstone.
+“Our goal is not to do what is easy,” says Melissa (Missy) Starowitz, Owner of Cornerstone.
 “We will do what is necessary for the employer community that to date has been ill-served by the healthcare infrastructure.”

 Azeros designs health plans that provide quality care and lower costs to employers.
 Cornerstone provides consulting and marketing services to medical professionals and practices.
 Combining their collective backgrounds, the companies have teamed up to introduce the region to Direct Primary Care (DPC) supported by an Exclusive Provider Organization (EPO).